 The Scheme provisions and proposed PPZ provides an appropriate balance between the environmental, social and economic, conservation and resource management policies and objectives relevant at State, regional and local levels.

-provide for the (e) to consolidation of approvals for land use or development and related matters, and to coordinate planning approvals with related approvals;
+(e) to provide for the consolidation of approvals for land use or development and related matters, and to coordinate planning approvals with related approvals;

 The proposal is for a planning scheme amendment only.